divio/divio-cloud-docs/how-to/resources-configure-git.rst

 |bitbucket| BitBucket
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Optionally, create a Bitbucket account specifically for Divio Cloud projects - otherwise the key will grant
+Optionally, create a Bitbucket account specifically for Divio projects - otherwise the key will grant
    access to all your Bitbucket projects.
 #.
 Go to *Bitbucket settings* > *SSH keys* > *Add key*.
 #.
 Paste the key.